ojmendezz/globant/README.md

 (requires maven installed and configured)

-A jar file named *TextGenerator-1.0-SNAPSHOT.jar* in the directory named target is created.
+A jar file named *TextGenerator-1.1-SNAPSHOT-jar-with-dependencies.jar* in the directory named target is created (sorry the long name).

 The program can be executed as follows:

-`java -cp target/TextGenerator-1.0-SNAPSHOT.jar com.globant.bigdata.trigrams.TextGenerator <input_file_path>`
+`java -cp target/TextGenerator-1.1-SNAPSHOT-jar-with-dependencies.jar com.globant.bigdata.trigrams.TextGenerator <input_file_path>`

 (requires java installed and configured)